yazi-rs/yazi-rs.github.io/usage/configuration/yazi.md

   - `permissions`: Display the permissions of the file.
   - `mtime`: Display the last modified time of the file.

+  In addition, you can also specify any 1 to 20 characters, and extend it within a UI plugin.
+  Which means you can implement your own linemode through the plugin by simply overriding the [`Folder:linemode` method](https://github.com/sxyazi/yazi/blob/main/plugin/preset/components/folder.lua).

 - show_hidden: Show hidden files

   - `true`: Show